wir3z/hubitat/owntracks-hubitat/README.md

 	- Background for the map in the MemberLocation will be green for present, red for not present if enabled.
 Otherwise the default background color is used.
 - Create a HTML PastLocations tile
 	- Creates a 'PastLocations' HTML attribute that can be added to the dashboards.
 Displays the the member's locations based on the selected start/end dates in the tile.
 By default, it selects 0.5 days (12-hours) and can be configured with the setting below.
 Requires Recorder to be configured.
+- Display past locations history as lines instead of points
+	- By default, the past location history is displayed as bread crumb points.
+Select to display as string lines.
 - PastLocations tile search window start date is this many days from current date (0.1..31)
 	- Enter the number of days the 'PastLocations' tile will start searching from the current date.
 - Create a notification if member enters a region